promisinganuj/kids-maths-problems/probability-permutations-combinations/README.md

 Probability of getting exactly two heads = 3 / 8

 Therefore, the probability of getting at least two heads in 3 coin flips is 3/8, which can be simplified to 0.375 or 37.5%.

+## Question 8 (*)

+There are 15 balls in the box that consist of 6 red balls, 3 green balls, 4 yellow balls and 2 blue balls.
+A student took two balls from the box of 15 balls.
+What was the probability that the student picked a red ball and a green ball?

+### Answer

+- [ ]  2 / 35
+- [ ]  7 / 35
+- [ ]  4 / 35
+- [x]  6 / 35

+### Explanation

+To solve this problem, start by finding the total possible outcomes.

+Total number of possible outcomes = Total ways of choosing 2 balls from 15 = (15 * 14) / 2 (do you understand why) = 105.

+Now let's find the favorable outcomes.

+Ways to choose 1 red ball = 6
+Ways to choose 1 green ball = 3

+Favorable outcomes = 6 * 3 = 18

+So, the probability of picking 1 red and 1 green ball = 18 / 105 = 6 / 35.

+## Question 9

+There are 15 balls in the box that consist of 6 red balls, 3 green balls, 4 yellow balls and 2 blue balls.
+A group of student took balls from the box one by one.
+What was the probability that the last ball was blue?

+### Answer

+- [x]  2 / 15
+- [ ]  1 / 15
+- [ ]  4 / 15
+- [ ]  3 / 15

+### Explanation

+If all 15 balls are drawn randomly one by one without replacement, every ball has an equal chance of being in any position — including the last.

+There are 2 blue balls out of 15, and all balls are equally likely to end up in the last position.

+So, the probability that the last ball is blue is:

+𝑃(last ball is blue) = Number of blue balls / Total number of balls = 2 / 15
+​